 Cloud computing has numerous advantages in all aspects over traditional systems.
 However, its implementation may have some drawbacks to consider.

 Issues such as availability, connectivity, security and quality of service are some of the potential risks that must be addressed.

-According to Daniel Cano, Cloud Native Engineering and Transformation Manager at LafargeHolcim IT EMEA, “one of the most relevant is the inherited ecosystem.
+According to Daniel Cano, Cloud Native Engineering and Transformation Manager at LafargeHolcim EMEA Digital Center, “one of the most relevant is the inherited ecosystem.
 There are few suppliers that, as part of their market strategy, offer services that have important implementation differences.
 These differences between vendor platforms can create difficulties in migrating from one cloud platform to another, which could amount to additional costs and configuration complexities.
 The transformation of legacy applications to native cloud solutions also entails a cost and a risk that must be evaluated, due to the extent of the transformation in people and processes, compared to the concept of elevation and change (server migration), which follows is a way of maintaining the status quo.
 Also, monitoring gaps or commitments made during migration is another point of attention, as it could expose company data to additional security and privacy vulnerabilities. ”

 In conclusion, understanding these challenges and how to deal with them is important to stay safe with the strategy and data of your company.

 Using the cloud as a platform for digital transformation

 The use of cloud technologies and the progressive migration of our applications to the cloud is part of our digital agenda for LH EMEA Region as we are convinced that this will make us achieve greater efficiency, reliability and flexibility.